mittwald/kube-httpcache/README.md

   - name: "http"
     port: 80
     targetPort: 80
-  - name: "broadcaster"
+  - name: "signaller"
     port: 8090
     targetPort: 8090
   selector:
     app: cache
 ```

 3. Create an ingress to forward requests to cache service.
-You may end up with two URLs: http://www.example.com, http://broadcaster.example.com.
-A url for broadcaster is optional, if you choose to have it, make sure to limit access to it.
+You may end up with two URLs: http://www.example.com, http://signaller.example.com.
+A url for signaller is optional, if you choose to have it, make sure to limit access to it.

-## Using built in broadcaster
+## Using built in signaller component

 To broadcast a BAN request to all Varnish endpoints, run: